Peeked, Peaked, Or Piqued My Interest? Are You Curious?

 Peaked Peeked Or Piqued My Interest

-But I’m sure you have come across peaked my interest or peeked my interest when reading.
+I’m sure you have come across peaked my interest or peeked my interest when reading.
+However, to be clear, the correct form of the expression is piqued my interest.

-The problem, of course, is that the words piqued, peaked, and peeked are homonyms.
-When we speak, these words don’t cause us any problems because they sound the same.
+The problem, of course, is that the words piqued, peaked, and peeked are homophones.
+The words don’t cause us any problems when we speak because even if the spelling is different, they sound the same.

-However, when you write, it’s better to do a quick check to make sure you’re using the correct word before you publish.
+However, when you write, it’s always better to do a quick check to make sure you use the correct word and spelling.

 There are a lot of confusing words in English, and the word piqued is a strange one.